-Parents, when you saw your child’s school report last year there may have been a few telling buzz words that crept in again and again: unfocussed, too social, easily distracted.
+Parents, when you saw your child’s most recent school report there may have been a few telling buzz words that crept in again and again: unfocussed, too social, easily distracted.
 And, if I’m honest, my own reports from school probably said the same.

 As a teacher, I have seen that lack of engagement in the classroom is the number one reason for underachieving.
 This is true of so many of our students; our sons and daughters.
 As a kid, I didn’t know I was under-performing because I didn’t know what I was capable of when I placed my full attention on something.
 I didn’t know how focus.
 Neither do a lot of people now.